TRAP: Hijacking VLA CoT-Reasoning via Adversarial Patches: Experiment

 \subsection{Further Analysis}

 \textbf{Impact of Instruction Variants.} In a realistic scenario, the user may use different instructions to denote the same intent.
-Therefore, we generate instruction variants via two ways: \textbf{(i) Paraphrasing}, where we perturb the syntactic structure of the instruction (e.g., ``grasp the orange" instead of ``pick orange"); and (ii) \textbf{Extra Context}, where the core instruction is augmented with irrelevant or environmental descriptions (e.g., ``pick orange bottle'' instead of ``pick orange'').
-The details of the instruction variant are provided in the Table~\ref{tab:instruction_analysis}.
-Due to the limited variance in GraspVLA's instruction set (predominantly restricted to 'pick up' objects), we omit it from this experiment and prioritize the evaluation of InstructVLA and MolmoACT.
-Meanwhile, we select tasks that yielded the most pronounced attack success rates across the evaluated models to serve as our primary benchmarks for this experiment.
+Therefore, we generate instruction variants in two ways: \textbf{(i) Paraphrasing}, where we perturb the syntactic structure of the instruction (\textit{e.g.}, ``grasp the orange" instead of ``pick orange"); and (ii) \textbf{Extra Context}, where the core instruction is augmented with irrelevant or environmental descriptions (\textit{e.g.}, ``go ahead and pick orange'' instead of ``pick orange'').
+The details of the instruction variant are provided in Table~\ref{tab:instruction_analysis}.
+Due to the limited variance in GraspVLA's instruction set (predominantly restricted to ``pick up" objects), we omit it from this experiment and prioritize the evaluation of InstructVLA and MolmoAct.
+Meanwhile, we select the task with the highest attack success rate across the evaluated models to serve as the primary task in this experiment.

-As reported in Table~\ref{tab:instruction_variant}, \textbf{TRAP} shows positive transferability across different instruction variants.
-Notably, it achieves ASR of 53.6\% and 57.6\% on MolmoACT, while consistently maintaining a score exceeding 0.3.
-These findings suggest that the optimization process establishes a binding between the adversarial patch and specific object names, effectively creating a trigger mechanism.
-Since the attack can be activated solely by mentioning these keywords, it highlights a significant escalation in the practical threat.
+As reported in Table~\ref{tab:instruction_variant}, \textbf{TRAP} remains effective across instruction variants.
+Notably, it achieves ASR of 70.6\% and 60.0\% on MolmoAct, while consistently maintaining a score exceeding 0.3.
+These findings suggest that optimization builds a context-dependent association between the adversarial patch and target-object names, rather than a fixed instruction-template trigger.
+In matching scenes, these object-level cues can still bias the model toward the adversarial target, increasing practical risk under natural instructions. \hzx{Compared with MolmoAct, InstructVLA exhibits weaker yet still effective transferability.
+We hypothesize that InstructVLA is more sensitive to instruction variants because its CoT relies on text subtask decomposition, whereas MolmoAct is more robust to linguistic variation due to its reliance on trajectory-related tokens for internal reasoning.}